-All violin, viola, cello and double bass students in the School of Strings will be issued with a provisional college Orchestra Agreement during RNCM Induction Week.
+All violin, viola, cello and double bass students in the School of Strings will be issued with a provisional college Orchestra Agreement at the end of RNCM Induction Week.
 The agreements will be posted in the student pigeonholes and detail the orchestral commitments for a student for the whole academic year.

-ACTION: Students should take this Agreement immediately to their tutor for discussion.
-Following this, please sign and date both copies and return one to the Orchestra Office by 1300 on Friday 5 October, 2018.
+Students should take this Agreement immediately to their tutor for discussion.
+Following this, return one signed copy to the Orchestra Office by Friday 4 October 2019.

 If the agreement is not returned, acceptance will be automatically assumed.

 Individuals may request changes to the initial agreement (in writing or by email) up to fourteen days from the issue date.
 After the two-week grace period, students that have submitted a request to change their agreement will be issued with a revised version and a tacit acceptance of the agreement will be presumed.